 - School Home Support: donation towards their safeguarding and child protection work.

-- St George’s Crypt: donation used towards the Growing Rooms project which is a part of the Health and Wellbeing programme.
+- St George’s Crypt: donation towards the Growing Rooms project which is a part of the Health and Wellbeing programme which includes vital on-site services to help with the mental and physical health which is so often overlooked (eg. Dentaid, Physiotherapy, Visioncare).

-- St Mungo’s: donation used to support “Putting Down Roots” a skills and employment project leading to qualifications in gardening and horticulture.
+- St Mungo’s: donation to support “Putting Down Roots” (a skills and employment project leading to qualifications in gardening and horticulture) and funding staff salaries, client and staff travel, course materials, insurance and IT support.

 You can find out more about The Stewarts Foundation here.